loda-lang/loda-programs/programs/oeis/list1.md

 * [A151961](http://oeis.org/A151961) ([L07 program](A151961.asm)): Semiperimeter of the n-th Heronian triangle.
 * [A151972](http://oeis.org/A151972) ([L19 program](A151972.asm)): Numbers that are congruent to {0, 1, 6, 10} mod 15.
 * [A151973](http://oeis.org/A151973) ([L17 program](A151973.asm)): Numbers n such that n^2 - n is divisible by 24.
+* [A151976](http://oeis.org/A151976) ([L21 program](A151976.asm)): Minimal recursive sequence beginning with 5 similar to N with respect to property of integer to be or not to be in A079523.
 * [A151977](http://oeis.org/A151977) ([L07 program](A151977.asm)): Numbers that are congruent to {0, 1} mod 16.
 * [A151978](http://oeis.org/A151978) ([L09 program](A151978.asm)): Numbers that are congruent to {0, 1} mod 17.
 * [A151979](http://oeis.org/A151979) ([L11 program](A151979.asm)): Numbers congruent to {0, 1} mod 19.